* DATA STRUCTURE APTITUDE *

 slows execution.

-104. What are cursors give different types of cursors.
+104. What are cursors give different

 PL/SQL uses cursors for all database